its-radio/its-radio.github.io/_posts/2025-02-20-Nuts-Write-Up.md

     Fig. 1
 </div>

-Decompress the archive as shown and take a look at what's inside. you can use:
+Decompress the archive as shown and take a look at what's inside.
+You can use:

 ```bash
 7z x Nuts.zip